dgmouris/dgmouris.github.io/_posts/2016-09-14-Yaml-Explained.md

 {% highlight yaml %}
 --- #Yay my first Yaml file!
-integer-example: 97
+integer-example: 97 # this is an integer
-string-exmpale: "97"
+string-exmpale: "97" # this is a string
-float-example: 97.0
+float-example: 97.0 # this is a float
-string-non-ambiguous: !!str 97
+string-non-ambiguous: !!str 97 # explicitly set as string
-float-non-ambiguous: !!float 97
+float-non-ambiguous: !!float 97 # explicitly set as a float
 boolean-true: Yes #treats yes like a true statement in code
-another-string-example: No sir, the oilers lost today. # treats yes and no like a string
+another-string-example: No sir, the oilers lost today. # treats yes and no like a string instead of boolean
 {% endhighlight %}

 As you can see, Yaml tries to be as intuitive as possible when evaluating your variable names.